 Ridge to reef approach

-In New Caledonia's Northern Province, Conservation International is helping establish larger protected areas, many of which span land and sea.
-Healthy terrestrial and marine ecosystems can avert harmful downstream effects to the ocean from upstream actions such as increased sedimentation caused by deforestation.
-In Mount Panie, for example, we are working to conserve the forest and reduce sediment flows downstream and into the lagoon, which is critically important to local people.
+In New Caledonia, Conservation International is helping to improve the management of watersheds and coastal areas.
+Healthy terrestrial and marine ecosystems can prevent negative impacts on marine ecosystems from increased sedimentation caused by invasive species or wildfire.
+We are working on implementing green firebreaks to conserve the forest and sediment traps to reduce siltation into the lagoon, which is critically important to local people.

 World Heritage Site management